AndreasArvidsson/WinDSP/README.md

 [Biquad](https://www.minidsp.com/applications/advanced-tools/advanced-biquad-programming)
 * Create a custom biquad by giving the biquad coefficients
 * Biquad filters are also known as IIR(Infinite Impulse Response)
-* All coefficients not given defaults to 0.0
 * b0-b1 are the feedforward values in the numerator and a0-a1 are the feedback values in the denominator
 * Multiple sets of coefficients can be given to create a cascading filter
+* Requires: type, values[b0, b1, b2, a1, a2]
 ```json
 {
     "type": "BIQUAD",